Aristotel1990/sisal/README.md

 npx lerna run start

 ```
-Runs simuntately the app and backend
+Run simuntately the app and backend

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.